 Moats and double walls surround the fortress.
 It looked like it would have been an epic undertaking for whoever decided to attack it.
 Any would-be attackers would have been exposed to a barrage of musket and cannon fire as they approach the walls.
 The city itself, if looked above, is shaped like a star.
 Its shape might have served a strategic purpose during a war.

-But the mood on this day was not war.
+But the mood on this day was not about war.
 It was festive and merry.
 Alba Fest, from what I can gather on the web, is a festival that happens during the last weekend of May.
-For more Alba Fest information, go here.

 Alba Iulia was quite a surprise!
 Derek and I came accidentally stumbled upon the Alba Fest and I’m glad we did.
 We got to the city greeted by a concert with fireworks, tasty food, and beer.
 It’s just one of the many additions to the many surprising things Romania has in store.
 If you’re traveling by land in Romania and Alba Iulia happens to be in your way.
 Hop on out and at least spend a day exploring biggest fortress in Central Europe or better yet, time your journey to coincide with one of its many festivals like the Alba Fest.

 - It’s only 70 kilometers from Sibiu making an ideal stop over if you’re going to Cluj or Timisoara.
 Also worthwhile if you’re coming from the latter on the way to Sibiu.